 How to Shock a Hot Tub

 Shocking a hot tub clears combined chlorine, odors, and organic buildup.
-Here's when to shock, which shock to use, and how to do it safely.
+Here's when to shock, which shock to use, how much you actually need, and how long to wait.

 Quick answer

-Shock a hot tub by balancing pH first, then adding the right dose of chlorine shock (dichlor) or non-chlorine shock (MPS) to circulating water with the cover off.
-Shock weekly, after heavy use, or whenever the water smells of chlorine — and wait until sanitizer returns to a safe range before soaking.
+Shock a hot tub by balancing pH first, then adding enough chlorine shock (dichlor) or non-chlorine shock (MPS) to bring free chlorine to roughly 10–15 ppm, with the jets running and the cover off.
+Shock weekly, after heavy use, or whenever the water smells of chlorine — then wait until free chlorine falls back to 3–5 ppm before soaking.

 When to shock